 Summary

 The Woodmill Company reduces the dimensions of lumbers.
 There are two processes through which the company decides the exact width of the pieces.
 They determine the width manually or by the scanner.
 The board width of 100 boards is given for both scanner and manual processes.
 The main objective of the company is to determine which one of the processes will be beneficial for them.
 Using an optical scanner, a business in Oregon has created the ability to accurately measure the rip widths.
-Trim for windows and doors are produced by the Wood Mill firm.
-Both the manual and the scanner approaches are employed by the company in order to slice the dimension into little bits.
-I have tasked with finding out whether an optimal scanner is more advantageous than manual process-based data analysis.
+Trim for windows and doors is produced by the Wood Mill firm.
+Both the manual and the scanner approaches are employed by the company to slice the dimensions into little bits.
+I have been tasked with finding out whether an optimal scanner is more advantageous than manual process-based data analysis.

 Frequency Distribution, descriptive statistics, and their analysis

-In a data set, frequency is the number of times a particular value or observation occur.
+In a data set, frequency is the number of times a particular value or observation occurs.
 The frequency distribution is a graphical or tabular depiction of the observations and their corresponding frequencies that are used in frequency analysis.
-The scanner data is negatively skewed and the manual data is positively skewed.
+The scanner data is negatively skewed, and the manual data is positively skewed.
 From the descriptive statistics, we can see that the scanner data has a higher mean than the manual data, but the manual data has higher variability than the scanner one.

 The frequency distribution of Manual values

-As we can see in the chart, the frequency distribution of manual values is approximately normal as its shape is approximately bell-shaped and similar to normal curve.
+As we can see in the chart, the frequency distribution of manual values is approximately normal as its shape is approximately bell-shaped and similar to the normal curve.

 The frequency distribution of Scanner values

 Similarly, the frequency distribution of manual values follows a normal curve and has a roughly bell-shaped form.
-We can also observe it by using the box plot
+We can also observe it by using the box plot.

 The desired box plots are shown in the Chart diagram

-Use the Minitab technology to obtain the descriptive statistics of the manual and scanner values with following steps:
+Use the Minitab technology to obtain the descriptive statistics of the manual and scanner values with the following steps:

 - Go to Stats-> Basic Statistics-> Display Descriptive Statistics.